PandaTheme/pycharm-panda-syntax/README.md

 git clone https://github.com/mlcdf/pycharm-panda-syntax && cd pycharm-panda-syntax
 ```

 Copy Panda.icls to your PyCharm config folder.
+If your PyCharm is up to date, it should be something like `~/.PyCharm2016.1/config/colors/`
 ```
 cp Pand.icls ~/.PyCharm[YEAR].[MAJOR_NUMBER_VERSION]/config/colors/
 ```

-If your PyCharm is up to date, it should be something like `~/.PyCharm2016.1/config/colors/`
+Now, (re)start PyCharm, go to `Settings > Editor > Colors & Fonts`, select `Panda` from the dropdown menu and click the `Ok ` button to activate the color scheme.

 And voila! :clap: